Kagome edge states under lattice termination, spin-orbit coupling, and magnetic order: Quantum spin Hall phase and classification

 The opening of band gap leads to gapless edge states in a slab geometry [see Fig.~\ref{fig:soc-bands}(b,c)].
 Here, we consider two types of slabs with mixed edges, and keep the slab width large enough to avoid any hybridization between edge states.
 It is also judicious to project the expectation of the position operator on the bands to pinpoint edge state localization~\cite{sekh.chakrabarti.20}.
 For this, we introduce the position-weighted amplitude

-where $\mathbf{r}$ is the position operator, $\psi_{in}$ is the wavefunction of the $n$-th state, and $\hat{e}_{a}$ is the unit vector along length $a=x,y$.
+where $\mathbf{r}$ is the position operator, $\psi_{in}$ is the wavefunction of the $n$-th state, and $\hat{e}_{a}$ is the unit vector along $a$-direction.
 For both slab directions, we find that each boundary contains two localized edge states in each gap [see Fig.~\ref{fig:soc-bands}(b,c)].
 What is interesting is that the SOC enables the flat boundary to host edge states, even though it does not exhibit any edge states without KMSOC.
+This termination-independence hints at topological edge states, which depend on bulk topology rather than boundary details.
 For the zigzag-cove edge type, we also notice that bands at $\mathrm{\overline{\Gamma}}$ and $\mathrm{\overline{K}}$ are similar -- this happens due to projection of the DP on $\mathrm{\overline{\Gamma}}$ as shown in Fig.~\ref{fig:schematic}(c).
 We can verify the presence of TRS since $E(\mathrm{\overline{K}})=E(\mathrm{\overline{K}}^{\prime})$.

 To classify the topology of the TRS bands, we compute the $\mathbb{Z}_2$ index, which is the topological invariant for QSH~\cite{kane.mele.05, kane.mele.z2.05} phase.
 A time-reversal invariant QSH phase has $\mathbb{Z}_2=1$, which distinguishes it from ordinary insulators with $\mathbb{Z}_2=0$.
 One of the ways to compute the $\mathbb{Z}_2$ index is through the Wilson loop formalism~\cite{yu.qi.11,alex.dai.14}.
 This method is equivalent to tracking maximally localized Wannier centers~\cite{soluyanov.vanderbilt.11.1,soluyanov.vanderbilt.11.2}.
 In this approach, we define the transfer matrix in the discretized BZ